ryan-saloma/ryan-saloma.github.io/_pages/about.md

 Hello, my name is Ryan Saloma, and welcome to my personal site!
 I am currently a research assistant at Georgetown University, helping research the causes of and treatments for aphasia.
 You can read more about my work at the Center for Aphasia Research and Rehabilitation [here](https://www.aphasiaresearchcenter.org/).

 I am also something of a coder and cook.
 This site will document my coding journey.
 On top of working at Georgetown, I am a student in the post-baccalaureate computer science program there.

+For more information about what I'm cooking, go to [silly-eats.com](silly-eats.com).